Home | Site Index | Disclaimer | Email Me!

 buys the pattern for a fixed amount of money.
 It is now yours and the manufacturer no longer has any legal control over what you do with the pattern,

-however, even if the pattern is not copyrightable, you should not
+however, even if the pattern is not copyrightable, we believe you should not

 The (dress) design itself is an idea and is thus not copyrightable.
 (Usually within 24 hours of the Academy Awards knock offs of every single designer dress on that runway will be for sale online and the designers can't do a thing about it.
 You can't copy and sell the TV footage where you saw the dress but you can copy and sell the dress.)
 A drawing or a photograph of a dress design is a creative expression of that idea and is copyrightable.
 It cannot be directly used to construct the item as a pattern can be. |